GaiaByTeamLime/firmware-v2/README.md

 ## Filestructure
 Below you could see an example filestructure this project holds.

-Files with several words in the name are written with `camel_case`.
+Files with several words in the name are written with `snake_case`.
 For example: `persistent_storage.h`

 ```
 main